Necessary Maintenance #15676

 This is especially important for the signal sentries due to the fact that e.g., if a module's main entry point throws, then the signals invoked will be invoked while the stack is being unwound as a consequence.

 - Catching and saving the exception outside the sentry in an object provided by reference, and dealing with it when the original exception is caught.

 - Other magic with e.g.

-#7 Updated by Kyle Knoepfel about 3 years ago
+#7 Updated by Kyle Knoepfel over 3 years ago

 Another option is that the signal sentry classes could be removed.
 Yes, this would be a change in behavior, but it would be consistent with some recent changes in the signal invocations as committed in (e.g.) art:dcc26cf.
 The interpretation for the